 Will the hero remain transformed?
 Sometimes, but sometimes they’ll slip back (John Book in Witness does and it triggers Act 3).
 But what we see in that midpoint moment will affect us deeply and make credible the decisive action the hero takes at the Act 3 climax.

-If you want to learn more about the Hero’s Journey, the whole first day of my Introduction to Screenwriting course at AFTRS is devoted to it.
+If you want to learn more about the Hero’s Journey, come to my next Screenwriting Course.